Kirancode24/daily-training-report/day3.md

 - GPT (GUID Partition Table):

- 1.Supports 128+ partitions.
+ 1. Supports 128+ partitions.

- 2.Works with disks >2 TB.
+ 2. Works with disks >2 TB.

- 3.Newer, used with UEFI.
+ 3. Newer, used with UEFI.

- 4.more flexible
+ 4. more flexible

 ### Permissions & Shell programming:
 ### File and directory permissions: